USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 57\.
 To remove one or more efficiency records, click the corresponding checkboxes and then click **Remove** to remove those records.
 For training purposes, **click the checkbox in the Select column for the record for CO2 that you just added**.
 Next, click **Remove** to remove that record.
 When ask to confirm if you are sure you want to remove the selected record, click **Yes**.
 The record should disappear from the table.

 **When costs are specified for multiple efficiency records:** If you have cost per ton values specified for multiple efficiency records, they are additive when they are used in a control strategy.
-For example, if a CPT is specified for both NO~x~ and VOC for a measure, the total cost of applying the measure is the sum of (1) the cost per ton for NO~x~ times the NO~x~ emissions reduced and (2) the cost per ton for VOC times the VOC emissions reduced.
+For example, if a CPT is specified for both NO<sub>x</sub> and VOC for a measure, the total cost of applying the measure is the sum of (1) the cost per ton for NO<sub>x</sub> times the NO<sub>x</sub> emissions reduced and (2) the cost per ton for VOC times the VOC emissions reduced.

 ### Editing the SCCs Tab for a Control Measure ###